bazel-contrib/SIG-rules-authors/hosting-policy.md

 Criteria for accepting rule sets into this repo and avoid them from getting stale:

-1. Must use an open-source license, preferably [Apache-2.0](https://www.apache.org/licenses/LICENSE-2.0).
+1. Must use an [OSI-approved OSS license](https://opensource.org/licenses), preferably [Apache-2.0](https://www.apache.org/licenses/LICENSE-2.0).
 1. Must have wide applicability in the community.
 1. Must have a clear point of contact who answers questions from the SIG.
 1. Must be "production quality":